dvd-ai/barbershop_web_platform/README.md

 - the protection of endpoints using spring security
 - using dockerfile, docker compose to automate configuration, build, bootstrap of the app.
 - keeping track of the app health, using spring actuator, logback, sentry DSN
-- using testcontainers and to test service, controller, database layers
+- using testcontainers to perform integration tests
 - documenting rest-api, using Spring doc OpenAPI

 ## Prerequisites